 Selecting the Use serial number format recommended by IETF and RIPE checkbox switches the way Plesk stores SOA serial numbers from UNIX timestamp to the YYYYMMDDNN format recommended by RIPE.
 Using the YYYYMMDDNN format is required for many domain registrars, mostly European ones.
 If your customers complain that a registrar refuses their SOA serial number, enabling this option may help.

 Note: If SOA serial numbers are stored in the format recommended by IETF and RIPE, the number of daily changes of the SOA record is limited by 98 times.
-If you change a SOA record in a domain 98 times during one day, the SOA serial number cannot be changed any more, clicking the Default button will remove all the records from the DNS zone, and the DNS service for the DNS zone cannot be switched on/off or switched to slave/master mode.
+If you change a SOA record in a domain 98 times during one day, the SOA serial number cannot be changed any more, clicking the Default button will remove all the records from the DNS zone, and the DNS service for the DNS zone cannot be switched on/off or switched to secondary/primary mode.

 Plesk for Linux gives you the ability to synchronize the records in the server-wide DNS template with the DNS zones of all domains on the server.
 The synchronization is performed according to the following rules: